gmlewis/bible-codes/TheLittleBook.md

 INTO THE SEA!
 And as you do so faithfully, I will grant many signs miracles and wonders to be done at the hands of the faithful.
 Be bold and courageous, for I am the Lion of the Tribe of Judah who fights for you.
 I implore you and constrain you by the love of God that is in Christ Jesus your Lord to willingly endure for my namesake and bring the lost home to our Father even in this last time.
 I implore you my chosen set the example for you are my faithful and chosen whom I have forged in affliction that in the weakness and brokenness of your flesh you might manifest the power of the great eternal God, even Yahweh himself as you go in service and great authority to those I send you to serve.
-I am with you every step of the way
+I am with you every step of the way
-I am one in unity and purpose with my Father
+I am one in unity and purpose with my Father
-I am the everlasting Lord of salvation
+I am the everlasting Lord of salvation
-I am he whom Yahweh has made Lord of Lords and King of Kings I am the Lion of the Tribe of Judah who fights for you I, Yeshua HaMashiach, have sent these words by my servant, and by my servant have my words been sent for the obedience and encouragement of all who these words find.
+I am he whom Yahweh has made Lord of Lords and King of Kings I am the Lion of the Tribe of Judah who fights for you I, Yeshua HaMashiach, have sent these words by my servant, and by my servant have my words been sent for the obedience and encouragement of all who these words find.
 And my Words will find the eyes, ears, and hearts of those they are sent.
 Stand strong my loves for your reward is at your doorstep, only faint not.
 Rest in my love and rest in my works, having ceased from your own and now is the time of your redemption and now is the time of your full salvation, and I am coming for you my loves.
 Hear me and hear my words, I will not leave you nor forsake you my faithful ones in Christ, even all those who are obedient to my voice.
 Look to the skies, for my appearing is about to break across the skies at a time and hour you least expect.
 I am coming for you my faithful, are you ready?

 315